Verdaccio is a proxy and by default links the public registry.

 proxy fields within each section of

 packages.
-The registry will became full offline.
+The registry will become full offline.